hashgraph/hedera-cli/README.md

 node dist/hedera-cli.js network use mainnet
 ```

-**7. Optional: Setting Up an Alias**
+### 7. Optional: Setting Up an Alias

 To avoid typing the full command each time, you can set an alias in your shell profile.
-For example, in bash or Zshell, you can add the following line to your `.bashrc`/`.bash_profile` or `.zshrc`.
+For example, in bash or Z shell, you can add the following line to your `.bashrc`/`.bash_profile` or `.zshrc`.
 Replace the path with the absolute path to your `hedera-cli` installation path.

 ```sh
 alias hcli="node /Users/myUser/hedera-cli/dist/hedera-cli.js"